HIGH-INTENT SEARCH HUB

 • Flanged vs welded vs mechanical joins: chosen by duty + service access

-• Isolation points placed intentionally (not randomly)
+• Isolation points placed intentionally, not randomly

 LEAK PREVENTION & EARLY WARNING